-TEAM TEACH training is scheduled for every training day in the School calendar to enable all staff to be kept up to date with TEAM TEACH.
-Attendance at the training opportunities is noted in individual Staff CPD files.
+TEAM TEACH training is regularly held throughout the year to enable all staff to be kept up to date with TEAM TEACH.
+Attendance at the training opportunities is noted in individual staff CPD files.

 A copy of our Positive Handling policy is available on request.